jraslab/RNAseq-pipeline/README.md

 ## Useful Types of Visualization

-Below are tutorials on certain data visualations we have found to be the most helpful and informative
+Below are tutorials on certain data visualizations we have found to be the most helpful and informative

 ### Visualizing Correlation Matrix Between Sample Replicates